Kansas City Felony Defense Attorneys

 It's important to note that although a pardon can restore your rights, it will not erase the conviction from your record.
 You must file a petition for an expungement to be considered for that type of relief.

-Our firm has defended hundreds of clients in Kansas City, KS charged with all types of felony crimes.
+Our firm has defended hundreds of clients in Kansas City charged with all types of felony crimes.
 We are familiar with the techniques prosecutors use when building a case.
-By thorough investigation and work with outside resources, our criminal defense lawyers are able to work for optimal results in each and every case I handle.
+By thorough investigation and work with outside resources, our criminal defense lawyers are able to work for optimal results in each and every case we handle.